 To assist the panel in assessing the calibre of the applicant as a research leader, using only ONE page, please further expand on areas of your research leadership.
-The panel will be able to assess your past leadership experience from your narrative CV, so this section should primarily be future focussed.
+The panel will be able to assess your past leadership experience from your narrative CV.
+To avoid repeating yourself, this section could primarily be future focussed, address vision or leadership that has not been addressed in your CV, and/or summarise your demonstration of leadership.

-You may wish to discuss any future focussed leadership as relevant, including but not limited to: your vision for your field of work (research, community and/or industry); how the fellowship will support you to establish, re-enter, or progress your career in research; leadership roles; project management; stakeholder relationships; mentoring activity with students or early career researchers; knowledge transfer activity; presence in relevant research communities; collaborator networks; entrepreneurial activity; how you will embed Te Tiriti o Waitangi in your research community; and/or other ways your intend to create impact from your fellowship and research.
+You may wish to discuss any leadership as relevant, including but not limited to: your vision for your field of work (research, community and/or industry); how your research benefits Aotearoa New Zealand (including potential benefits in areas of future value, growth or critical need for Aotearoa New Zealand); how the fellowship will support you to establish, re-enter, or progress your career in research; leadership roles; project management; stakeholder relationships; mentoring activity with students or early career researchers; knowledge transfer activity; presence in relevant research communities; collaborator networks; entrepreneurial activity; how you will give effect to the Vision Mātauranga Policy in your research community; and/or other ways your intend to create impact from your fellowship and research.